MohitBurkule/Code-in-Hindi/README.md

 #WHY?

-Because there are many students who dont know proper english Hindi or any  local language is closer to them and they can understand code better if it is in their local language
+Because there are many students who don't know proper english .
+Hindi or any  local language is closer to them and they can understand code better if it is in their local language

 #What is it ?